Primary benefits | Our Services | KelaSkip to content

 What is a primary benefit?

 Student financial aid being the primary benefit for students means that you have to apply for the study grant and the student housing supplement first before you apply for social assistance.
-Students who are 18 or older are usually also expected to apply for a student loan before they apply for social assistance.
+Students who are 18 or older are also expected to apply for a student loan before they apply for social assistance.

 Learn more about social assistance for students: Can you get social assistance?